 In June 2020, a putative class action entitled Benoit Albiges v.
 Endo International plc, Paul V. Campanelli, Blaise Coleman, and Mark T. Bradley was filed in the U.S. District Court for the District of New Jersey by an individual shareholder on behalf of himself and all similarly situated shareholders.
-The lawsuit alleges violations of Section 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder relating to the marketing and sale of opioid medications and the New York Department of Financial Services' administrative action against the Group, EPI, EHSI, PPI and PPCI.
+The lawsuit alleged violations of Section 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder relating to the marketing and sale of opioid medications and DFS's administrative action against the Group, EPI, EHSI, PPI and PPCI.
 In September 2020, the court appointed Curtis Laakso lead plaintiff in the action.
-The plaintiffs filed an amended complaint in November 2020.
+In November 2020, the plaintiffs filed an amended complaint that among other things added Matthew J. Maletta as a defendant.
 In January 2021, the defendants filed a motion to dismiss, which the court granted in August 2021.
 In November 2021, the plaintiffs filed a second amended complaint, which among other things added allegations about discovery issues in certain opioid-related lawsuits.
 In January 2022, the defendants moved to dismiss the second amended complaint.
+As of the Petition Date, the claims against the Group became subject to the automatic stay.
+In August 2022, the court granted the motion and dismissed the case with prejudice.
+Due to the automatic stay, the plaintiffs' time to appeal the dismissal as to the Company is tolled.
+The automatic stay does not apply to the individual defendants, and the plaintiffs' time to appeal the ruling as to those defendants has run.

-To the extent unresolved, we will continue to vigorously defend the foregoing matter and to explore other options as appropriate in our best interests.
-Similar matters may be brought by others or the foregoing matter may be expanded.
-We are unable to predict the outcome of this matter or to estimate the possible range of any losses that could be incurred.
-Adjustments to our overall liability accrual may be required in the future, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Similar matters may be brought by others.
+We are unable to predict the outcome of any such matters or to estimate the possible range of any losses that could be incurred.
+Adjustments to the expected amount of the allowed claim may be required in the future, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.

-Other Government Investigations
+Miscellaneous Government Investigations

 In March 2022, EPI received a CID from the Texas Attorney General's office seeking documents and information related to hormone blocker products.
-This followed the Texas Attorney General's December 2021 announcement of an investigation into whether EPI and AbbVie Inc. had advertised or promoted such products, including SUPPRELIN® LA and VANTAS®, for unapproved uses.
+This followed the Texas Attorney General's December 2021 announcement of an investigation into whether EPI and AbbVie Inc. had advertised or promoted such products, including SUPPRELIN[®] LA and VANTAS[®], for unapproved uses.
 We are cooperating with the investigation.

 Similar investigations may be brought by others or the foregoing matter may be expanded or result in litigation.
 We are unable to predict the outcome of this matter or to estimate the possible range of any losses that could be incurred.
-Adjustments to our overall liability accrual may be required in the future, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+Adjustments to the expected amount of the allowed claim may be required in the future, which could have a material adverse effect on our business, financial condition, results of operations and cash flows.